Skip to content

 Each Service Package consists of (to take appconfiguration as an example):

-• Contains Resource ID Formatters and Parsers.
+./parse Resource ID Formatters and Parsers.

-• Contains Validation functions for this Service Package, including Resource ID Validators.
+./validate Validation functions for this Service Package, including Resource ID Validators.

-• ./app_configuration_data_source.go - the Data Source azurerm_app_configuration
+./app_configuration_data_source.go The Data Source azurerm_app_configuration.

-• ./app_configuration_data_source_test.go - Acceptance tests for the Data Source azurerm_app_configuration
+./app_configuration_data_source_test.go Acceptance tests for the Data Source azurerm_app_configuration.

-• ./app_configuration_key_resource_test.go - Acceptance Tests for the Resource azurerm_app_configuration_key
+./app_configuration_key_resource_test.go Acceptance Tests for the Resource azurerm_app_configuration_key.

-• ./app_configuration_resource_test.go - Acceptance tests for the Resource azurerm_app_configuration
+./app_configuration_resource_test.go Acceptance tests for the Resource azurerm_app_configuration.

-• ./registration.go - the Service Registration for this Service Package
+./registration.go The Service Registration for this Service Package.

 Some Service Packages may also contain:

-• ./migration - any State Migrations used in Resources.
+./migration Any State Migrations used in Resources.

-• ./sdk - any Embedded SDK’s used to access the Azure API’s (either Resource Manager or Data Plane).
+./sdk Any Embedded SDKs used to access the Azure APIs (either Resource Manager or Data Plane).

-• ./resourceids.go - used to generate Resource ID Formatters, Parsers and Validators.
+./resourceids.go Used to generate Resource ID Formatters, Parsers and Validators.

 • Data Sources use the filename format: {name}_data_source.go